McDonald’s U.S. Chief Marketing & Experience Officer on Driving Culture and Commerce

 The pandemic changed how a lot of companies do business.
 In McDonald’s’ case, supply chain disruptions forced the brand to cut several food items from its menu, among other efficiencies.
 But the setback turned out to be a blessing in disguise from a marketing standpoint, according to Tariq Hassan, Chief Marketing and Customer Experience Officer for McDonald’s U.S., because it allowed the quick serve restaurant to regain confidence as a brand.

-Hassan traces the shift back to a specific marketing campaign, in fact: Travis Scott’s Famous Order, a collab with the rapper that highlighted his favorite McDonald’s order, resulting in the doubling of Quarter Pounder sales in the campaign’s first week.
+Hassan traces the shift back to a specific marketing campaign, in fact: Travis Scott’s Famous Order, a collab with the rapper that highlighted his favorite McDonald’s order, resulting in the doubling of Quarter Pounder sales in the campaign’s first week, massive engagement on social and a renewed love for the brand.

 “If you look back… [from] 2013 through about 2018, we had forgotten who we were,” said Hassan while speaking at Zeta Global’s conference in New York City last week.
 “Ironically, COVID woke us up across the operations.
 It woke us up across supply chain.
 And as a result of that, it woke us up across reconnecting to what was mattering to the business.
 Because that supply chain compression forced us to get back to who we were.
 It forced us to narrow the menu and allow our customers to go, that’s what I actually love about this brand.”